Mountain bike terminology explained – an A to Z guide of jargon from the world of MTB

 SPD: Shimano's pedal and cleat technology

-Sag: How much the suspension compresses which the rider sitting on the bike
+Sag: How much the suspension is compresses with the rider sitting on the bike

 Shifter: The lever that you press to shift your gears